chadmando/til/python/use-kdf-to-hash-passwords.md

 The purpose of salt is to individualize results.

-+ If two users had the same password, the salt ensures the hashes are difference.
++ If two users had the same password, the salt ensures the hashes are different.
 + Salt is not a secret and can be stored in plain text.
 + Salt is to hashing as initialization vector is to encryption.